 I previously worked on the H1B for under 6 years and have been out of the US for more than six years: Unfortunately in this situation it is necessary to apply under the April cap.
 Cap-exempt petitions to reclaim unused time are only valid within 6 years of being “counted against the cap,” which USCIS seems to interpret to mean within 6 years of last being in the US in H1b status.
 If you have had H1b status in the past and have unused time you would like to try to reclaim, it is in your interest to make every effort to get a cap-exempt petition filed on your behalf within 6 years of the day you left your prior H1b job.

 As always, it is impossible to cover all of the nuances of cap-exempt H1B petitions in a single blog post, and you should not attempt to file a cap-exempt petition without consulting an attorney for an analysis of your specific situation.
-If you would like to discuss your situation in detail, feel free to send me a message, or schedule a phone or skype consultation with me.
+If you would like to discuss your situation in detail, feel free to send us a message, or schedule a consultation.